szvirginia/CorporateAssetInventory/README.md

 | Security Implementation (Core Focus)

-As an aspiring Cybersecurity Analyst, I implemented specific measures to mitigate common web vulnerabilities:
+As an aspiring Cybersecurity Analyst, I would like to implement specific measures to mitigate common web vulnerabilities:

     XSS Mitigation (Cross-Site Scripting): On the frontend, data is rendered exclusively using .textContent instead of .innerHTML to prevent the execution of malicious scripts.